Cisco Catalyst SD-WAN Lab Documentation

 Linux System: Ubuntu 20.04 LTS, IP 192.168.1.100, for certificate management.

-Assumptions: Virtualized environment (VMware ESXi/KVM), Cisco SD-WAN Release 20.12, DNS resolves vbond.example.com
+Assumptions: Virtualized environment (VMware ESXi/KVM), Cisco SD-WAN Release 20.12, DNS resolves vbond.example.com to 10.0.0.2, Symantec/DigiCert or enterprise CA certificates available.

 SD-WAN Concepts Explained